agilira/iris/docs/QUICK_START.md

 # Iris Quick Start Guide

-## Getting Started in 2 Minutes
+## Getting Started in 30 Seconds

-Iris is designed to be the fastest and most secure logging library for Go with **zero configuration complexity**.
-Follow this guide to get started quickly and understand the core concepts.
+Iris features a Smart API that automatically configures itself for optimal performance.
+No complex setup, no manual tuning - just ultra-fast logging that works perfectly out-of-the-box.

 ## Installation